ankur01oct/next-killer-app-swift/README.md

 - code straight in your browser,
 - and deploy to cloud and check logs from the browser.

-Note that the [Bluemix buildpack for Swift](https://github.com/IBM-Swift/swift-buildpack) is used for the deployment of BluePic to Bluemix.
+Note that the [Bluemix buildpack for Swift](https://github.com/IBM-Swift/swift-buildpack) is used for the deployment of next-killer-app-swift to Bluemix.
 This buildpack is currently installed in the following Bluemix regions: US South, United Kingdom, and Sydney.

 ## Alternatively download IBM Kitura and setup up your Swift dev environment in your linux or xos (Macos)
 You can run Swift on Linux, or xos.
 It is very simple process.
 You download the release of the Swift, and add it to the environment.
 Follow the following steps: